pnkmtt/Terraform_Docker_Class/README.md

 ```

-Now that we are happy with our configuration we can allow terraform to create the container run the command: 'terraform apply'
+Now that we are happy with our configuration we can allow terraform to create the container run the command: `terraform apply`

 ```
 $ terraform apply